lyqht/awesome-supabase/README.md

 - [Supabase Cache Helpers](https://github.com/psteinroe/supabase-cache-helpers) - Collection of framework specific Cache utilities for working with Supabase.
 - [Postgres WASM by Snaplet and Supabase](https://supabase.com/blog/postgres-wasm) - Tool to run Postgres in the browser.
 - [Bemi for Supabase JS](https://github.com/BemiHQ/bemi-supabase-js) - Open-source platform for automatic data change tracking.
+- [Edge Worker](https://pgflow.dev) - Open-source serverless task queue worker that runs on Supabase Edge Functions (Background Tasks) and Supabase Queues.
+It simplifies consuming the queues and adds useful features like concurrency control, retries, and observability.

 ## Online Courses